poiati/gmongo/README.md

 Email: paulogpoiati@gmail.com

 # Usage
+	// To download GMongo on the fly and put it at classpath
+	@Grab(group='com.gmongo', module='gmongo', version='0.5.1')
+	import com.gmongo.GMongo
 	// Instantiate a com.gmongo.GMongo object instead of com.mongodb.Mongo
 	// The same constructors and methods are available here def mongo = new GMongo()